Select Publications from the Duong Research Group

 Frank Antony, Zora Brough, Zhiyu Zhao, and Franck Duong van Hoa

-Unveiling the Hidden World of Membrane Proteins
+Unveiling Membrane Proteins

 A Peptidisc-based Survey of the Plasma Membrane Proteome of a Mammalian Cell (2023).
 Molecular and Cellular Proteomics.